 It’s worth bearing in mind that if you do open a LISA with Nude, that £4,000 per year deposit cap applies to payments made to your Help To Buy ISA and LISA combined if payments are made in the same tax year.

 You can choose to transfer all, or just some, of your Help to Buy ISA into a Lifetime ISA – as long as you don't transfer more than your £4,000 annual LISA allowance during a single tax year.
 If you've already paid into your LISA this tax year, you can only transfer the amount that remains of your £4,000 allowance.
-Let us know if you’d like to be one of our first customers to transfer your Help to Buy ISA to Nude and we’ll get you on the list for first access to that feature once it’s launched.
+To do so, open a Nude LISA, withdraw funds from your Help to Buy ISA and then pay them into your Nude LISA.
+Simple!